Web Design

 50%.

-That's the amount of people who judge a business by its website design
+That's the amount of people who judge a business by its website design.

 This is especially important in the cybersecurity world, where trust is the name of the game.
 After all, if you're promising to protect businesses and individuals from cyber threats—your website should reflect those qualities.